vyrons/dyrus-cafe-coffe-shop/README.md

 # Coffee Shop Website

 A modern, responsive coffee shop website built with React, Vite, and Tailwind CSS.
 Featuring a sleek hero section with custom fonts and a focus on craft coffee experiences.
+[BEWARE!!!: This project mayority AI assist but not fully AI generated. the AI just for fix a bug, responsive, make scrollbar, integrated custom cursor from prev project in my repo, and refactor.
+Actually for designing the mayor components, UI,  & fix code from AI, it's made from me.
+Thanks, i still learn btw]

 ## About